ankitects/anki-manual/src/deck-options.md

 ### New Card Sort Order

-Controls how cards are sorted **after they have been gathered**.
+Controls how new cards are sorted **after they have been gathered**.
+The options are:

-By default, Anki sorts by template first, to avoid multiple cards of the same note from being shown in succession.
-This results in cards appearing in the order they have been added, with the first card template (eg front->back) appearing before later card templates (eg back->front).
+- Card type: Displays cards in order of card type number.
+If you have sibling burying disabled, this will ensure all front→back cards are seen before any back→front cards.
+This is useful to have all cards of the same note shown in the same session, but not too close to one another.

+- Order gathered: Shows cards exactly as they were gathered.
+If sibling burying is disabled, this will typically result in all cards of a note being seen one after the other.

+- Card type, then random: Like Card type, but shuffles the cards of each card type number.
+If you use Ascending position to gather the oldest cards, you could use this setting to see those cards in a random order, but still ensure cards of the same note do not end up too close to one another.

+- Random note, then card type: Picks notes at random, then shows all of their siblings in order.

+- Random: Fully shuffles the gathered cards.

 ### New/Review Priority